lee2sman/processing-to-love/README.md

 Notes and examples for getting started coding in [LÖVE](https://love2d.org/) aka Love aka Love2d for folks with previous experience in Processing, p5.js and the like.

+This introduction assumes you have some previous experience in programming with Processing or p5.js and are curious about Love and Lua.
+This is not a comprehensive tutorial for Lua or even Love but simply an entry point.

 ### What is Love?

 Love is a free, open source framework to make games in the Lua language and works on Mac, Windows, Linux, iOS, Android.
 There is a [wiki](https://love2d.org/wiki/Main_Page) with documentation, including a reference and a number of [additional libraries](https://love2d.org/wiki/Category:Libraries) and tutorials.